 In the Great Depression, used-car lots began to replace the sweeping front lawns of some of the deteriorating mansions that were once the pride of Cleveland's famed Millionaires' Row.
 By the 1950s, Euclid Avenue was a veritable "Motorists' Row" with as many car lots, filling stations, garages, and motels as mansions.
 Yet, long before this turn, the "Showplace of America," as Baedeker's Travel Guide had recently dubbed Euclid Avenue, was a fitting place for a showroom for innovative—and expensive—new cars made in Cleveland.

-More than century before Elon Musk's Tesla Roadster was launched into space, the first crude electric carriage was produced by the Scottish inventor Robert Anderson in 1832.
-In 1891 the first successful electric automobile in the United States was built by William Morrison.
+More than a century before Elon Musk's Tesla Roadster was launched into space, the first crude electric carriage was produced by the Scottish inventor Robert Anderson in 1832.
+In 1891, William Morrison built the first successful electric automobile in the United States.
 Tesla's electric cars are a luxury item by today's standards, but electric cars have always been items of wealth.
 The Baker Motor Vehicle Company was founded in 1898 by the engineer Walter Baker to produce electric automobiles.
 Prior to this, Walter Baker helped found the American Ball Bearing Co. in 1895, which began to develop and produce automobile parts.

 The vehicles at this time were extremely heavy and operated on large batteries that were very expensive.
 Baker built an electric automobile for his private use but wished to create a lighter machine with a smaller battery for mass consumption.
 The battery Baker invented used twelve cells, whereas other batteries during that time contained forty to forty-eight cells.
 By 1905, the success of Baker's lighter, simpler, and lower-maintenance electric automobile had created a demand for other styles including runabouts, stanhopes, four-passenger surreys, depot carriages, and broughams.